roberts-andy/petFinderSearch/README.md

 Lastly, we set the email body to our variable.

 The final logic app looks like this:
 ![Logc App 1](./images/logic_final_1.png)
 ![Logc App 2](./images/logic_final_2.png)
 ![Logc App 3](./images/logic_final_3.png)

 ## Conclusion

 So there you have it.
 You have a logic app that runs every couple minuets and calls your function app.
 The function app calls the petfinder API and tracks results in a cosmos db database.
+I was able to complete the basic application in one night, in fact, it has taken me far longer to write this article than it did do code the process.

 So what happened?
 1 day into running the app my wife was able to get inquiries into agencies much more quickly.
 2 days after the app went live we had some solid leads and 3 days after we went live we brought home a 2 year old lab/terrier mix.

 I wanted to call her hack-hound or Azure Mutt but I was overridden as my kids had no idea what I was talking about -- they will learn.
 So Lucky it is.
+(And yes, I know I need a better picture here.
+I am working on it.)

 ![Lucky](./images/lucky.jpg)